Growing block universe

-The growing block universe, or the growing block view, is a theory of time arguing that the past and present both exist, while the future does not yet exist.
+The growing block universe (GBU; also the growing block view) is a theory of time arguing that the past and present both exist, while the future does not yet exist.
 The present is the perpetuating factor of time, where new moments are added to the past.
 By the passage of time more of the world comes into being; therefore, the block universe is said to be growing.
 The growth of the block is supposed to happen in the present, a very thin slice of spacetime, where more of spacetime is continually coming into being.
 Growing block theory should not be confused with block universe theory, also known as eternalism.

 The growing block view is an alternative to both eternalism (according to which past, present, and future all exist) and presentism (according to which only the present exists).
 It is held to be closer to common-sense intuitions than the alternatives.
 C. D. Broad was a proponent of the theory (1923).
-Some modern defenders are Michael Tooley (in 1997) and Peter Forrest (in 2004).
+Some modern defenders are Michael Tooley (in 1997) and Peter Forrest (in 2004), George Ellis (2009), Bernard Carr (2017), and Carl Gunther (2006).
 Fabrice Correia and Sven Rosenkranz (2015) have developed their own distinctive view of this theory.
+In related theories Henri Bergson (1886) proposed that memory does not reside in the brain but an extended dimension of time.
+Rupert Sheldrake's theory of morphic resonance involves the permanence of past events which reappear as morphic fields that structure both the material and mental dimensions.